Agent Framework

 Each developer on the team bootstraps locally to get the runtime files.
 Project context and decision records are still shared through Git for auditability.

-For more details on local-only behavior, including runner telemetry handling, see Deploying IAS to a Repository.
+For more details on local-only behavior, including runtime telemetry handling, see Deploying IAS to a Repository.